Restaurant in Oirschot, Netherlands

 The Modern French format means you should expect classical technique applied to composed plates, with the cooking taking its cues from French tradition rather than from the seasonal-forage-and-ferment school that dominates many Dutch fine-dining rooms right now.
 For a first-timer, that translates to a menu that is legible and satisfying rather than conceptually demanding.
 You do not need prior knowledge of the chef's philosophy to enjoy the meal.
 You do need to book ahead.

 The editorial angle worth focusing on here is timing.
-A Bib Gourmand restaurant in a small Brabant town draws a local and regional crowd, and weekend service is where that demand concentrates.
+A Bib Gourmand restaurant in a small Brabant town draws a local and regional crowd, weekend service is where that demand concentrates.
 Saturday and Sunday lunch are the sessions most likely to fill.
-If you are visiting specifically for a weekend brunch or midday meal, this is the optimal window: the pace is relaxed, the light in a town like Oirschot tends to work in your favour for a longer, slower meal, and the format of Modern French cooking suits daytime dining better than many cuisines do.
+If you are visiting specifically for a weekend brunch or midday meal, this is the optimal window: the pace is relaxed, the light in a town like Oirschot tends to work in your favour for a longer, slower meal, the format of Modern French cooking suits daytime dining better than many cuisines do.
 You will get the full kitchen effort without the formality that sometimes attaches to dinner service at recognised addresses.

 If your schedule allows flexibility, a weekday lunch may be easier to book and quieter in the room.
 But for most visitors making a special trip to Oirschot, the weekend lunch slot is the natural choice.
 Book it rather than walking in.
-A restaurant with two consecutive Bib Gourmand years and a 4.6 Google rating across 258 reviews does not have empty tables on Saturday afternoon.

 The €€ price positioning is central to the case for La Fleurie.
 Michelin's Bib Gourmand is awarded where inspectors find quality that is not fully reflected in the price, so you are getting a meal that competes with more expensive rooms for the cost of a mid-range dinner.
 For the Noord-Brabant region, that is a meaningful advantage.
 Comparable quality at €€€€ pricing is available at addresses like De Treeswijkhoeve in Waalre or De Lindehof in Nuenen, but both will cost you significantly more per head.
 La Fleurie gives you Michelin-acknowledged cooking without requiring a €€€€ budget.